sealuzh/dynamic-performance-replication/README.md

 [Here][tables] we report the full tables that we did not completely included in the paper for the sake of space.

 #### Coverage and mutation score
-[This table](https://github.com/sealuzh/pmosa-replication/blob/master/tables/cov+mutation.csv) reports the branch coverage comparison between MOSA and, respectively, pMOSA and pMOSA.
+[This table](https://github.com/sealuzh/pmosa-replication/blob/master/tables/coverage.csv) reports the branch coverage comparison between MOSA and pMOSA.
 It reports the p-values obtained from the Wilcoxon test as well the effect size Â12.
 When Â12 > 0.5, it means that MOSA is better than pMOSA or MOSA; Â12 < 0.5 has the opposite meaning, while Â12 = 0.5 denotes that they are equals.
 We highlight the significantly better values in bold.
+Similarly, [this table](https://github.com/sealuzh/pmosa-replication/blob/master/tables/mutation.csv) reports the same comparison for the mutation score.

 #### Running Time
 [This table](https://github.com/sealuzh/pmosa-replication/blob/master/tables/running-time.csv) reports the running time comparison (in milliseconds) between MOSA and pMOSA.
 The reported statistics are the same reported for Table 1.